 - Rate the readability of your post according to the Flesch Reading Ease Readability Formula.

-The easiest way to do this is to use a mobile-optimized WordPress theme.
-A quick Google search for mobile optimized WordPress themes should generate tons of different options to choose from.
+Tip 29: Use A Mobile-Optimized Wordpress ThemeMobile web traffic is gaining ground over desktop usage.
+That's why Google gives preference to mobile-optimized sites when calculating mobile search results.
+That means it's more important than ever to make sure your blog looks great on mobile devices.
+The easiest way to do this is to use a mobile-optimized Wordpress theme.
+A quick Google search for mobile optimized Wordpress themes should generate tons of different options to choose from.

 Tip 30: Use SEO-Friendly PermalinksSearch engines use keywords in URLs to help them determine what your pages are about.

 That keyword is going to make 100% more sense to search engines than a question mark followed by a random string of numbers.